Innovative Way to Test Batteries Fills a Market Niche

 "We saw a real gap in the marketplace for accurate testing of the larger battery systems," said Peter Ralbovsky, NETZSCH Calorimetry Product Manager.

-"We felt that this DOE-funded technology could be useful to many organizations and just needed a path to go from our laboratory prototypes to a commercial product," said Ahmad Pesaran, manager of NREL's Battery and Energy Storage Research Group.
+"We felt that this DOE-funded technology could be useful to many organizations and just needed a path to go from our laboratory prototypes to a commercial product," said Ahmad Pesaran, NREL’s Energy Storage Chief Engineer.
 "NETZSCH has a proven track record of developing and commercializing calorimeters and thermal analysis tools to demanding requirements.
 When NETZSCH approached us for collaboration, we recognized it was a natural fit for our technology as they already offer battery testing systems in the market," he added.

 For example, the IBCs are the only calorimeters that can accurately measure heat generated from batteries used in EVs while being charged or discharged.

 NETZSCH and NREL have worked together under a Cooperative Research and Development Agreement and licensing agreement to further refine NREL's patent-pending technology.
 In 2013, NREL had 166 active cooperative research and development agreements (CRADAs), the largest number of any national laboratory.

 The partnership's efforts were recognized by the editors of R&D Magazine with one of the 2013 R&D 100 awards as being among the top technological innovations of the year.